emichael/ArnoldCDSL/README.md

 -------
 I don't own anything that I don't own.
 Anything that I do own, feel free to use however you want.
-The licenses in lhartikk/ArnoldC apply.
+The licenses in [lhartikk/ArnoldC](https://github.com/lhartikk/ArnoldC) apply.
+I also adapted the FizzBuzz implementation found [here](https://gist.github.com/georg/9224355).